tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Far Sending

-**Casting Time/Duration**: 10 minutes**/**Instantaneous
+**Casting Time/Duration:** 10 minutes**/**Instantaneous

-**Market/Component Cost**: 1,500 gp**/**300 gp
+**Market/Component Cost:** 1,500 gp**/**300 gp

-**Effect**: Far Sending functions like [Sending](#sending), except you do not make an Arcana skill check to determine its range.
+**Effect:** Far Sending functions like [Sending](#sending), except you do not make an Arcana skill check to determine its range.
 Far Sending can deliver messages anywhere, regardless of distance or location.

 #### Stasis Shell

-**Casting Time/Duration**: 1 hour**/**Until moved
+**Casting Time/Duration:** 1 hour**/**Until moved

-**Market/Component Cost**: 1,500 gp**/**300 gp
+**Market/Component Cost:** 1,500 gp**/**300 gp

-**Effect**: You perform this ritual on an object in your possession, encasing it in a thin layer of crystal.
+**Effect:** You perform this ritual on an object in your possession, encasing it in a thin layer of crystal.
 Until a creature moves the object more than 5 squares in a single round, that layer of unbreakable crystal protects the affected object from all damage and from all effects of age.
 It is as if time has stopped for the object.

 ### Divine Rituals

 #### Adjure

-**Casting Time/Duration**: 1 hour**/**8 hours or until discharged
+**Casting Time/Duration:** 1 hour**/**8 hours or until discharged

-**Market/Component Cost**: 1,500 gp**/**300 gp
+**Market/Component Cost:** 1,500 gp**/**300 gp

-**Effect**: You command an immortal creature whose level does not exceed yours.
+**Effect:** You command an immortal creature whose level does not exceed yours.
 The subject of this ritual must be able to see and hear you and must remain nearby you for the entire time necessary to perform the ritual.
 Because most creatures do not willingly submit to this ritual, you must usually make the creature helpless or restrain the creature by means of a Magic Circle ritual.
 Unless it is prevented from doing so, the creature can leave at any time.
 Finally, you must be able to communicate with the creature, or the ritual automatically fails.

 To determine the extent of your authority over the subject, you engage in a special skill challenge during the time it takes to perform the ritual.
 The DCs for the checks in this challenge are equal to twice the subject's level + 10.
 Arcana is the primary skill; each time you or an ally succeeds on a Arcana skill check in the challenge, you or an ally can use Persuasion, History, Arcana, or Intimidate for one subsequent skill check.
 Once you have amassed 3 failures or achieved 10 successes, the skill challenge ends.
 Consult the following table and apply the effect associated with the number of successes you achieved.